Agent-Native Systems and Skill Graphs

 Agent-native means the system is portable.
 It's not locked to a platform.
 It's locked to a pattern.

 This architecture is the foundation of Baseline Core.
-Twelve skills, 14 frameworks, 34 reference files, a full context scaffolding, and a canonical instruction file that ties it all together.
+Twelve skills, 14 frameworks, 34 reference files, workflow orchestration, and a canonical instruction file.
+Open source, MIT licensed, free forever.